jakub-bochenski/tyk-docs/tyk-docs/content/tyk-oss/ce-redhat-rhel-centos.md

 {{< tab_start "Ansible" >}}

 ## Requirements
+Before you begin the installation process, make sure you have the following:

 - [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) - required for running the commands below.
-Use the **Shell** tab for instructions to install Tyk from a shell.
 - Ensure port `8080` is open: this is used in this guide for Gateway traffic (the API traffic to be proxied).

 ## Getting Started